erarslanb/justlife/README.md

 4. IntelliJ Idea & `Cucumber for Java` or `Cucumber+` plugin (optional, for running individual scenarios separately)
 5. chromedriver - If needed.
 The repository includes chromedriver.exe for Chrome version 98.0.4758 for Windows.
 When using another OS, it's also necessary to modify the chromedriver path inside Methods.java.

-  **The tests assume that there are no collisions for bookings, i.e. no bookings exist for the same time slot for test user.
-There is no practical way to clear existing appointments, ideally a new user would be used for each test but since this is not possible at the moment, it should be cleared manually before running the tests.**

-  **The tests are written to run at 1080p or higher resolution.**

 ### Installation

 Clone or fork repository from [here]( https://github.com/erarslanb/justlife), or download as zip and set it up in your local machine.